 Long-term goal of the project includes the contribution of a) a deeper professional understanding of an aging society and dementia related challenges and b) creating a common understanding, socially, practically and culturally in knowledge acquisition regarding differences and similarities in the context of welfare logics and aging society.
 The project contains four intellectual outputs:

-- Integrated care,
+- Integrated care

-- A Study handbook,
+- A Study handbook

 - A cross-border scientific method in collaboration

-- Course module: ‘Ageing societies and Dementia care’.
+- Course module: The AgeSam – Ageing and Demographic changes in latemodern society.
 The module for PhD/master students uses a problem-based approach that emphasizes learning by doing.
 This approach enables students to build cognitive and metacognitive skills for acquiring, analyzing, and applying knowledge.
 Further, how interdisciplinary competencies can contribute to the professional development in aging societies is a part of the module.
 In higher education, two of the main objectives are intercultural exchange and an international perspective on learning.